lapinek/java-rcs-developer/README.developing-scripted-connectors.md

     new GroovyShell(binding).evaluate(scriptText)
     ```

-    In the IDM logs, you will still see JSON returned from the system action (to the IDM script):
+    In IDM logs, you will still see JSON returned by the system action, which is the result of evaluating the "actionSource" content:

     `IDM logs`